edsl/articulos/2017-02-10-usuario_turing_completo.markdown

 referirse a sí mismas.
 En su visión, la usuaria es el mejor rol que una puede tomar en relación con su computadora.[^turing-7]

+“The movie Tron (1982) marks the highest appreciation and most glorious definition of this term. […] The relationship of users and programs is depicted as a very close and personal one, almost religious in nature, with a caring and respecting creator and a responsible and dedicated progeny.” — Olia Lialina and Dragan Espenschied, Do you believe in users?, in: Digital Folklore, 2009

+[^turing-7]: "La película _Tron_ (1982) demarca la más alta apreciación y la más gloriosa definición de este término. [...]
+La relación entre usuarias y programas es manifestada como muy cercana y personal, casi de una naturaleza religiosa, con una creadora bondadosa y respetuosa y una progenie responsable y dedicada" [@lialina-espenschied-2009].

 Furthermore, it is wrong to think that first there were computers and developers and only later users entered the scene.
 In fact, it was the opposite.
 At the dawn of personal computer the user was the center of attention.
 The user